databricks/terraform-provider-databricks/docs/resources/artifact_allowlist.md

 The following arguments are required:

 * `artifact_type` - The artifact type of the allowlist.
 Can be `INIT_SCRIPT`, `LIBRARY_JAR` or `LIBRARY_MAVEN`.
 Change forces creation of a new resource.
-* `metastore_id` - (Optional) If set, it must match the ID of the metastore assigned to the worspace.
-If not set, the current ID is exported.

 One or more `artifact_matcher` blocks with the following arguments: